pebreo/pebreo.github.io/BeginningGame.md

 1 Corinthians 13 v2
 And if I have prophetic powers, and understand all mysteries and all knowledge, and if I have all faith, so as to remove mountains, but have not love, I am nothing.

 If i have further is is because i have stood on the shoukders of giants. - Newton

+todo: add chapter - putting the pieces in place

 ## the plan
 This book describes an ambitious plan to upgrade humanity.
 Here it is in a nutshell.